Śakra (Buddhism)

-The Trāyastriṃśa heaven in which Śakra rules is located on the top of Mount Meru, imagined to be the polar center of the physical world, around which the Sun and Moon revolve.
+The Trāyastriṃśa heaven in which Indra Śakra rules is located on the top of Mount Meru, imagined to be the polar center of the physical world, around which the Sun and Moon revolve.
 Trāyastriṃśa is the highest of the heavens in direct contact with humankind.
-Like all deities, Śakra is long-lived but mortal.
+Like all deities, Indra Śakra is long-lived but mortal.
 When one Śakra dies, his place is taken by another deity who becomes the new Śakra.
-Several stories about Śakra are found in the Jataka tales, as well as several suttas.
+Several stories about Indra Śakra are found in the Jataka tales, as well as several suttas.

-Śakra is married to Sujā, daughter of the chief of the asuras, Vemacitrin (Pāli Vepacitti).
-Despite this relationship, a state of war generally exists between the thirty-three gods and the asuras, which Śakra manages to resolve with minimal violence and no loss of life.
+Indra Śakra is married to Sujā, daughter of the chief of the asuras, Vemacitrin (Pāli Vepacitti).
+Despite this relationship, a state of war generally exists between the thirty-three gods and the asuras, which Indra Śakra manages to resolve with minimal violence and no loss of life.

-Śakra is often depicted in literature as a being who consults the Buddha on matters of morality.
+Indra Śakra is often depicted in literature as a being who consults the Buddha on matters of morality.
 Together with Brahmā, he is considered a dharmapala, a protector of Buddhism.